aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/generating-patch-code/_index.md

 }
 ```

-Here, we set the Patch Code format to US_LETTER before saving the generated Patch Code.
+### Step 3: Generate Whole Page (Assemble All Panels)

-## Step 3: Generate Whole Page
+Below is the full routine that creates each panel, assembles them into a complete page, and writes the final PNG file.
+This is where you see **how to generate patch code** for a multi‑panel layout.

 ```java
 public static void generateWholePage() throws IOException {